 Clergy Perpetrated Sexual Abuse of Adults Research (Baylor University)

-Dr. David Pooler, PhD
+David Pooler, PhD

-In 2015 the first national survey of adult survivors of clergy-perpetrated sexual abuse was conducted under the direction of Dr. David Pooler, Ph.D., LCSW.
+In 2015 the first national survey of adult survivors of clergy-perpetrated sexual abuse was conducted under the direction of David Pooler, Ph.D., LCSW.
 280 survivors participated in the study.

 Resources created from Baylor University clergy sexual abuse research: